temcocontrols/T3000-API/README.md

 #### Installing Node JS

-Now we are going to install Node JS 16.x like this:
+Now we are going to install Node JS 16.x (or the current Node JS 18.x LTS) like this:

 ```
 cd ~
 curl -sL https://deb.nodesource.com/setup_16.x -o /tmp/nodesource_setup.sh
+or
+curl -sL https://deb.nodesource.com/setup_18.x -o /tmp/nodesource_setup.sh
 ```

 Refer to the [NodeSource documentation](https://github.com/nodesource/distributions/blob/master/README.md) for more information on the available versions.